ecmwf/open-ecpds/README.md

 ```

 If successful, the licenses will be available in the `target/generated-resources` directory.
 These licenses are also included in the root directory of the container images, along with the `AUTHORS`, `LICENSE.txt`, `NOTICE` and `VERSION` files.

+Detailed release notes and version history are available in the [CHANGELOG](CHANGELOG.md).